Md-Anamul-Haque/rg-express/README.md

 });
 ```

+---

+### 🔹 New Feature: Custom Code Snippet for `routeGenIfEmpty`

+You can now pass a custom code snippet to `routeGenIfEmpty` instead of just a boolean.
+This allows you to define the default content for newly generated route files.

 ### 🔹 Option 3: Full Configuration (Attaching to App)

 Provide an Express app in the configuration to automatically attach routes to it.
 This returns void as the routes are directly mounted.